Colombia's Next Top Model season 2

-Colombia's Next Top Model, Cycle 2 is the second cycle of Colombia's Next Top Model.
+Colombia's Next Top Model season 2 is the second cycle of Colombia's Next Top Model.

 Castings for cycle 2 began on August 6, 2013 and culminated on August 31 of the same year.
 Carolina Cruz joined Franklin Ramos as the new host, replacing Carolina Guerra, who had to leave the show due to various work commitments.
 Kika Rocha and Catalina Aristizabal returned for panel this season, while Raul Higuera confirmed his departure from the show.
 He was replaced by Mauricio Velez.

 The prizes for this season included a cash prize of COL$50,000,000, the front cover of Cromos Magazine and a contract with Chica Águila.
 The winner of the competition was 21-year-old Yuriko Londoño from Bucaramanga.